-There is perhaps no better way to follow the customer journey and get into the heads of your customers than setting up your own voice of the customer program.
-You’ll be able to understand your customers’ needs – to streamline processes, improve products, reduce churn, and increase revenue.
+By setting up your own voice of customer program, you’ll be able to understand your customers’ needs – to streamline processes, improve products, reduce churn, and increase revenue.
 And there’s no doubt that businesses need to turn to AI tools to help them listen to and better communicate with their customers.

-MonkeyLearn’s powerful text analysis platform allows you to train machine learning tools to the needs and criteria of your business, and set them up to follow VoC constantly for real-time, data-driven decisions.
+MonkeyLearn is a powerful text analysis platform that allows you to train machine learning tools to the needs and criteria of your business, and set them up to follow VoC constantly for real-time, data-driven decisions.

-Take a look at all of MonkeyLearn’s tools to see what they can do to help you understand your business’s voice of the customer.
+Take a look at all of MonkeyLearn’s tools to see how they can help you understand your business’s voice of the customer.